 A glance into the future: from a technical perspective, we will probably see well-engineered solutions emerge in five years’ time.
 That will then have an impact upon Europe’s inland waterways ten years from now.
 Hybrid technology will be more present then than we can even imagine today.

-Latest press release:
+Latest press releases: